Changissnz/selfinterest/README.md

 of rule were vehemently opposed.
 Differences, both nuanced and stark, culminated into exacerbation of class war between aristocrats and commoners, build-ups in tension released into armed conflict.
 Civilization encourages liberties not found in wartime situations.
-Accumulation of wealth and acquiring fame are two of the common categories of de jure power that can be used by a human being to project their image, in their desired perfection and scale of recipients to the image.
+Accumulation of wealth and acquisition of fame are two of the common categories of de jure power that can be used by a human being to project their image, in their desired perfection and scale of recipients to the image.
 The saying, "all war is a symptom of man's failure as a thinking animal" by John Steinbeck, is a generalized effect due to the lack of